 Because of Civil Engineering's broad scope, cadets can choose to concentrate their studies in one of several of the sub-disciplines of Civil Engineering or they may select courses across all topic areas for a more general focus.
-The seven Civil Engineering sub-disciplines available to cadets at VMI are:
+The following seven Civil Engineering sub-disciplines are available to cadets at VMI:

 Construction Management is the application of engineering to time, material, labor, cost, and quality management of construction projects including the complex coordination of construction events, conformance with design specifications, and design and contract modifications to meet project-specific field conditions.
-Think building - from highways to sports stadiums.
+Examples are highways and sports stadiums.

 Environmental Engineering encompasses a wide spectrum of activities to help protect human health and promote environmental quality.
 Issues addressed include air quality and air pollution, municipal and industrial solid waste, hazardous waste, risk assessment, soil and groundwater contamination, water and wastewater treatment, water quality monitoring and protection, and others.
-Think clean rivers and clear air.
+Examples are clean rivers and clear air.

-Fluid Mechanics & Hydraulic Engineering address the properties and analysis of fluids for applications in static and dynamic systems such as pressure on immersed objects, hydraulic machinery such as pumps and turbines, conveyance of water and other fluids.
-Think submarines and hydroelectric power plants.
+Fluid Mechanics & Hydraulic Engineering address the properties and analysis of fluids for applications in static and dynamic systems such as pressure on immersed objects, hydraulic machinery such as pumps and turbines and conveyance of water and other fluids.
+Examples are submarines and hydroelectric power plants.

 Geotechnical Engineering involves soil and its properties relevant to groundwater flow, bearing capacity for foundations, settlement and compaction, slope stability, tunneling and mining, and a variety of other issues associated with activities on or below the ground surface.
-Think the "Leaning Tower of Pisa."
+An example is the "Leaning Tower of Pisa."

-Hydrology & Water Resources Engineering focuses on surface and ground water quantity and supply, storm water runoff and control, canals and river channels, reservoirs, flood control, irrigation supply, water policy, and many other related activities.
-Think Hoover Dam and the Colorado River.
+Hydrology & Water Resources Engineering focuses on surface and groundwater quantity and supply, stormwater runoff and control, canals and river channels, reservoirs, flood control, irrigation supply, water policy, and many other related activities.
+Examples are Hoover Dam and the Colorado River.

 Structural Engineering is the understanding of material properties and static and dynamic forces that affect structures built on a framework of concrete, steel, wood, and other materials.
 Structural engineering is the basis for anything that is built.
-Think skyscrapers and the Golden Gate Bridge.
+Examples are skyscrapers and the Golden Gate Bridge.

 Transportation & Planning Engineering applies to the efficient movement of people and goods by planning, designing, building, and maintaining facilities such as highway, rail, airport, and mass transit systems.
 These systems are the infrastructure backbone of much of the developed world's economy.
-Think the US Interstate Highway system and your local mass transit system.
+Examples are the the U.S. interstate highway system and your local mass transit system.

 Suggested course selections for each of the seven Civil Engineering concentrations available to cadets are outlined on page 54.
-Regardless of the specific concentration or course mix selected, graduates of the Civil and Environmental Engineering Department receive a Bachelor of Science degree in Civil Engineering.
+Regardless of the specific concentration or course mix selected, graduates of the Civil and Environmental Engineering

+Department (CEE) receive a Bachelor of Science degree in Civil Engineering.